NZMSA/2021-introduction-to-general-software-development/html-css-javascript/README.md

 ```
 #### __5.1 Property Explaination <a name="css-explain"></a>__

 If you go into your browser and go into the dev console we can see the element styling.
 Google Chrome will helpfully show you have the content is spaced if you inspect the element.
-You even change things on the fly.
+You even change things on the fly :open_mouth:.
 > You could also do this to all website and check out what color they have used or how they did their styling.

 ![alt text](./images/margin-padding.png)